Ahmed-Jawad-Tahmid/Ahmed-Jawad-Tahmid/README.md

 - 👋 Hi, I’m @Ahmed-Jawad-Tahmid
-- 👀 I’m interested in learning CS
+- 👀 I’m currently pursuing a CS degree from UCalgary
-- 🌱 I’m currently learning python
+- 📫 How to reach me :
-- 📫 How to reach me ...
+      - Email : ahmedjawadtahmid@gmail.com

 <!---
 Ahmed-Jawad-Tahmid/Ahmed-Jawad-Tahmid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.